 In the north central Fraser Valley is BC Hydro's Stave River hydroelectric project.
 The Stave Lake reservoir is bounded by the Stave Lake Dam.
 Downstream is the Hayward Lake reservoir and the Ruskin Dam.

 Many recreational activities can be enjoyed in the area, from boating, fishing and swimming, to picnicking, hiking and mountain biking.

 Ruskin Dam is located on the traditional territory of Kwantlen First Nation.

 Where it is & what to do

-About 60 km east of Vancouver, you can find the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch and the Stave Lake Reservoir Lodge and Campsite.
+About 60 km east of Vancouver, you can find the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, and the Stave Lake boat launch.

 Get Google Map directions to Ruskin Dam.

 These recreation areas are provided for your use and enjoyment by BC Hydro.
 Please respect the facilities and natural environment by observing the following rules: